 Getting scammed is something no one wants to happen to them while traveling.
 One way to prevent this while visiting Egypt is to not get into a taxi before agreeing to the price to your destination.
 I have a few friends that have been completely overcharged while they were in Cairo because they didn’t negotiate the price before they sat down.

 If there is a meter in the cab that will work too, or use Uber they have it in Cairo and it is slowly expanding to other cities throughout the country.

 Egypt Travels Tips – Don’t: Drink the tap water

 This is good advice no matter where you’re traveling to.
 At the same time, don’t go out and buy bottled water because it’s terrible for the environment.
 I always carry my Sawyer water filter with me, no matter where I’m going.
 I highly encourage you, no matter what water filter you bring with you, to do the same.

 Don’t: Be intimidated by market vendors in Egypt

 When walking through markets in Cairo as well as tourist attractions across Egypt there are vendors everywhere.
 They will all be trying to sell you something, and it can get a bit overwhelming.
-However, there is no need to be intimidated by vendors in the markets throughout Egypt.
+You do not need to be intimidated by vendors in markets throughout Egypt.